-2.3.3 VISUAL EFFECTS
+2.2.3 VISUAL EFFECTS

-The services offered include visual effects, a photochemical laboratory and image restoration.
-The Corporation is specialized in photo real environments, matte paintings, crowds, set extensions and 3D tracking.
+The services offered include visual effects for films, television and advertising.
+The Corporation is specialized in photo real environments, crowds, set extensions and 3D tracking.

-2.3.4 DUBBING, SUBTITLING AND VIDEODESCRIPTION
+2.2.4 DUBBING, SUBTITLING AND DESCRIBED VIDEO

 Through Mels Dubbing Inc., the Corporation provides voice-over services for the French-language channels of the Corporation for the most part.
-It also provides its clients with closed-captioning for the hearing impaired and videodescription.
+It also provides its clients with closed-captioning for the hearing impaired and described video.

-2.3.5 DISTRIBUTION
+2.2.5 DISTRIBUTION